SoulXHades/FakePDB/Readme.md

 There are several features in this plugin:

 ### PDB file generation
-  * Open target executable in IDA
+  * Open target executable in IDA or open the existing IDA database in the same folder as the executable
   * `Edit` -> `FakePDB` -> `Generate .PDB file` (or `Ctrl`+`Shift`+`4`)
   * get PDB file from the IDA database directory